henk-vd-brink/cpp-heat_equation/README.md

-# Introduction
+# C++ Solving the Heat Equation in N dimensions.

-This is a small program I
+This is an introductionary project to get familiar with the C++ syntax and methodology.

 # Structure
 ```bash